-- 3.1 The student will a) read and write six-digit numerals and identify the place value and value of each digit; b) round - whole numbers, 9,999 or less, to the nearest ten, hundred, and thousand; and - b) compare two whole numbers between 0 and 9,999, using symbols (>, <, or =) and words (greater than, less than, or equal to). - 3.2 The student will recognize and use the inverse relationships between addition/subtraction and multiplication/division - to complete basic fact sentences.
-The student will use these relationships to solve problems. - 3.3 Students will learn to estimate, calculate and work with Perimeter, and Time - 3.4 The student will determine, by counting, the value of a collection of bills and coins whose total value is \$5.00 or less, compare the value of the bills and coins, and make change. - 3.5 The student will estimate and use U.S. Customary and metric units to measure - a) length to the nearest 1/2-inch, inch, foot, yard, centimeter, and meter; - b) liquid volume in cups, pints, quarts, gallons, and liters; c) weight/mass in ounces, pounds, grams, and kilograms; and d) area and perimeter.
+- 3.1 The student will a) read and write six-digit numerals and identify the place value and value of each digit; b) round whole numbers, 9,999 or less, to the nearest ten, hundred, and thousand; and - c) compare two whole numbers between 0 and 9,999, using symbols (>, <, or =) and words (greater than, less than, or equal to). - 3.2The student will recognize and use the inverse relationships between addition/subtraction and multiplication/division to complete basic fact sentences.
+The student will use these relationships to solve problems.

+Perimeter, and Time

-- 3.6 The student will a) measure the distance around a polygon in order to determine perimeter; and b) count the number of square units needed to cover a given surface in order to determine area. - 3.7 The student will a) tell time to the nearest minute, using analog and digital clocks; and - b) determine elapsed time in one-hour increments over a 12-hour period. - c) name and write fractions (including mixed numbers) 3.12 The student will identify equivalent periods of represented by a model; - d) model fractions (including mixed numbers) and time, including relationships among days, months, and years, as well as minutes and hours. - 3.8 The student will read temperature to the nearest degree from a Celsius thermometer and a Fahrenheit thermometer.
+- 3.8 The student will determine, by counting, the value of a collection of bills and coins whose total value is \$5.00 or less, compare the value of the bills and coins, and make change. - 3.9 The student will estimate and use U.S. Customary and metric units to measure - a) length to the nearest 1/2-inch, inch, foot, yard, centimeter, and meter; - b) liquid volume in cups, pints, quarts, gallons, and liters; c) weight/mass in ounces, pounds, grams, and kilograms; and d) area and perimeter. - 3.10 The student will a) measure the distance around a polygon in order to determine perimeter; and b) count the number of square units needed to cover a given surface in order to determine area. - 3.11 The student will a) tell time to the nearest minute, using analog and digital clocks; and b) determine elapsed time in one-hour increments over a 12-hour period.

+a) name and write fractions (including mixed numbers) 3.12 The student will identify equivalent periods of represented by a model;

+b) model fractions (including mixed numbers) and time, including relationships among days, months, and years, as well as minutes and hours.

+3.13 The student will read temperature to the nearest degree from a Celsius thermometer and a Fahrenheit thermometer.
 Real thermometers and physical models of thermometers will be used.